Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The 4th engineer's account:

 The 4th engineer tells his story in the book "Menn uten medaljer" (his name is not mentioned, but the 4th engineer is named in the crew list as Sigvald Stornes).
-He says they had arrived Norfolk, Virginia in Sept.-1941 for degaussing, then proceeded to Tampa to load a cargo of phosphate for England.
+He says they had arrived Norfolk, Virginia in Sept.-1941 for degaussing, then proceeded to Tampa to load a cargo of phosphate for England (again, compare w/Page 2).
 They departed alone in order to join the convoy at sea.
 At 22:30 in the evening of Oct.
 16 the alarm was sounded.
 The engineer was on duty, along with a donkeyman and a stoker, who all continued working until "the air almost exploded" around them when the "cigar" detonated in the ship.
 The other 2 had lifevests on and were immediately sent on deck, but his own vest was in his cabin, so after having turned off the steam to the engine he bolted up to get his vest but didn't make it that far before all the lights went out and the water started rushing in behind him in the passageway.
 He could literally "feel" how the ship broke in 2 and started to sink underneath him, but quickly found his vest and ran up on deck, where the sea was rushing in like "Niagara Falls".
 When he reached the boatdeck, the donkeymann was just standing there, saying "we haven't got a chance".
 The engineer dove overboard with his vest under his arm, and could feel the suction of the ship as she went down, but managed to get clear.
 He says 3 minutes had passed since the torpedo hit.

 All around him people were crying for help, ships were sunk, people were killed.
 While trying to take stock of the situation there in the water he saw 2 little red lights in the distance and decided to swim towards them through debris and thick black oil, and before long he encountered Chief Engineer Nielsen.
 It appears the latter felt the red lights were too far away for them to reach, but the 4th engineer kept struggling on until he finally heard voices and found his shipmates drifting on 2 rafts.
 A corvette spotted them, and with the promise of returning it took off again.
-At 3 o'clock another English corvette appeared and picked them all up.
+At 3 o'clock another British corvette appeared and picked them all up.
 The engineer had to be scrubbed from head to toe with kerosene before the layer of oil was finally off him.
-The corvette cruised around the area until daylight, but no more survivors were found, only a Norwegian ship floating on its cargo of lumber (identity not given, but this was probably D/S Rym which did indeed have a cargo of lumber), which was sunk by the corvette before course was set for Londonderry, "packed" with survivors.
+The corvette cruised around the area until daylight, but no more survivors were found, only a Norwegian ship floating on its cargo of lumber (identity is not given, but this was probably D/S Rym which did indeed have a cargo of lumber).
+The ship was sunk by the corvette before course was set for Londonderry, "packed" with survivors.
 He says they were landed on "Sunday night", which may have been Oct.
 19. This leads me to believe that the corvette may have been HMS Veronica, which had also picked up the crew from Rym, see the text for that ship (a report by Rym's captain states they were landed at Londonderry on Sunday, Oct.
 19).

 The survivors continued from Londonderry to Glasgow on Oct.
 24 where the maritime hearings were held (date unknown).